InnaVylehzhanina/Portfolio/README.md

 ![Project](https://i.imgur.com/H4CCEGe.jpg)

 * **Framework**: [Next.js](https://nextjs.org/).
 I'm using NextJS to render pages server-side, which is better for SEO.
-* **Database**: [GraphCMS](https://graphcms.com/).
-Because the website is small, creating my own content management system wouldn't make sense.
-I like GraphCMS because of visual schema & query editing interfaces, and its easy integration with NextJS via API.
 * **Styling**: [Tailwind CSS](https://tailwindcss.com/).
 Tailwind is a utility-first CSS framework that saves time thanks to styling all elements right in HTML itself.
+* **CMS**: [GraphCMS](https://graphcms.com/).
+Because the website is small, creating my own content management system wouldn't make sense.
+I like GraphCMS because of visual schema builder.
+* **Database**: [GraphQL] (https://graphql.org/).
+GraphCMS allows working with GraphQL directly & easy integration with NextJS via simple JSON request to API.

 This is a personal  portfolio website, built with Next.js, GraphCMS, Tailwind CSS.
 The content is managed through GraphCMS and accessed via GraphQL endpoints.